 Many people think that supplementing with iron or using iron pots and pans is a good idea – however, these sources of iron are usually in an inorganic form and are thus difficult to absorb.
-This results in iron poisoning and does not cure deficiency.
+This may cause iron poisoning and does not help with deficiency.

 Our required daily iron intake is almost insignificant, as 95% of the iron used to create hemoglobin actually comes from recycling dead red blood cells.
 The last 5% should come from dietary sources in trace amounts or one could contract iron poisoning.

-Phytic acid found in cereal brans and plant polyphenols such as the tannins both block the uptake of iron.
+Phytic acid found in cereal bran and plant polyphenols, such as tannins, block the uptake of iron.
 Other substances that hamper iron absorption include calcium and phosphorus.